Position title: Professor

 Recent Articles and Book Chapters

 - “From Automaton to Autonomy: Mechanical Reproduction in Fritz Lang’s Metropolis.”
-In Modernist Cinema (Oxford University Press, forthcoming 2018).
+In A Modernist Cinema (Oxford University Press, 2021).

 - “Schoenberg, Modernism and Degeneracy.”
 In Modernism and Opera (Johns Hopkins University Press, 2016).